 The 1010 Control Interface is a small board which plugs into the VIC-20's expansion port and provides 32 input bits and 32 output bits.
-It allows the VIC to interface with the real world for measurement and control apfrom stock to two weeks
+It allows the VIC to interface with the real world for measurement and control applications

 The 1010 Interface allows very cost effective systems to be configured for data acquisition, energy measurement & control, automated test, and laboratory automation.
-The VIC, with the 1010 interface, can now be used to automate many tasks that were previously cost prohibited.
+The VIC, with the 1010 Interface, can now be used to automate many tasks that were previously cost prohibited.
+Order yours today

-VIC-20 is a registered trademark of Commodore Business Machi-1010 Control Interface ...\$169.00 1901 Double Ended 36" Cable 1902 Single Ended 36" Cable. . \$5.00 Terms: Check, MO, VISA, or MC.
+VIC-20 is a registered trademark of Commodore Business Machi 1010 Control Interface ...\$169.00 1901 Double Ended 36" Cable 1902 Single Ended 36" Cable. ...\$5.00 Terms: Check, MO, VISA, or MC.
 In US and Canada add \$4 per order for shipping.
 Others add \$8 per order.
 US funds only.
 TX add 5% tax.
-Shipped

-INNOVATIVE TECHNOLOGY 510 Oxford Park
+Shipped from stock to two weeks INNOVATIVE TECHNOLOGY 510 Oxford Park